Imagine if you could live anywhere in the world, where would you choose? Would you opt for London, France or perhaps like me…Malta?

 But more than activities, they offer support and – a voice.
 When the government made some quick fire decisions (in the wake of COVID-19), expats living in Malta spoke up to ensure they were too included.
 (Yes, Vouchergate”)

-A Slew of Ways to Spend Your Time in Malta
+A Ton of Ways to Spend Your Time in Malta

 Maltas’ Culture and History